top of page

 - showing great care, attention, and effort : marked by careful attention and perseverance.

-The woodshed is a place we have all experienced as music creators - but understanding its value and purpose more clearly, and learning how to harness that space, is something that can be helpful to aspiring songwriters as they develop their craft.
+The woodshed is a place we have all experienced as music creators–but understanding its value and purpose more clearly, and learning how to harness that space, is something that can be helpful to aspiring songwriters as they develop their craft.

-The irony is, with a few wonderful exceptions, songwriting is most often a very collaborative process, much like the rest of the music business.
+The irony is, with a few notable exceptions, that songwriting is most often a very collaborative process, much like the rest of the music business.
 Learning not only to collaborate, but how to collaborate well, can be one of the most important things a songwriter should deeply understand.
 But it will often be our time spent diligently working solo in the woodshed that fuels the journey.
-I always think of the great analogies in professional sports.
-We see the amazing plays and incredible, inspiring moments in the spotlight, but what we don’t see – all the practice with a purpose, the reps, the work, the love for the game and the passion that drives it - that’s where our potential begins to coalesce, and takes us where it will go.
-That is what the woodshed is really all about.

 bottom of page